arifahmet/ToDoAppServer/README.md

 docker-compose up
 ```

 That's all.
-You can now use endpoint on http://localhost:5000 with your favourite browser!
+You can now use endpoint on http://localhost:5000 with To-Do App Client Project!

 Note: If you are using docker on windows.
 You should write your docker-machine's ip instead of localhost.
 Because exposing ports on windows hosts is directed to virtual machine which is between windows hosts and docker daemon.